“For unto us a Child is born, unto us a Son is given…”(Isaiah 9:6).

 This one, humbled Himself, and then emptied Himself of divine prerogative and privilege, that He may dwell in the helpless body of a newborn baby boy (Philippians 2:5-8).

-The Incarnation, God becoming man, is cloaked with mystery and filled with wonder.
+The Incarnation, God becoming man, is cloaked in mystery, and filled with wonder.
 Jesus is perfect man for God and at the same time perfect God for man.
-An intercessor who is touched with our infirmities, because He has walked a mile in our shoes, so that He may become our merciful and faithful High Priest.
+An intercessor who is touched with our infirmities because He has walked a mile in our shoes, so that He may become our merciful and faithful High Priest.